Exchange control in South Africa

-Income due to non-residents are normally also freely transferable.
+Income due to non-residents is normally also freely transferable.

-It is always good practise to obtain advice prior to entering into transactions to ensure adherence to the exchange control rules and regulations.
+It is always good practice to obtain advice prior to entering into transactions to ensure adherence to the exchange control rules and regulations.

 Corporates may transfer funds abroad in respect of any number of payments to non-residents as specifically mentioned in the Currency and Exchanges Manual for Authorised Dealers (CEM)– as long as the necessary documentary evidence is provided, confirming the amount and nature of the payment.